Aydamun

-Aydamun (also spelled as Aidamoun or Aaidamoun) is a Lebanese village.
+Aydamun (عيدمون, also spelled as Aidamoun or Aaidamoun) is a Lebanese village.

 Location

 It is located in Akkar District, about 30 minutes away from the governorate's capital Halba, and 3 hours from the capital Beirut.

 History

 In 1838, Eli Smith noted 'Aidemun as a "Greek Christians" and Turkmen village, located east of esh-Sheikh Muhammed.

 Population

 It has a population of about 4,000 people, 66% of whom are of Sunni Lebanese Turkmen origin.
 Christians comprise the remainder (80% are Greek Orthodox, and 20% are Maronite).
 Due to its Turkish ethnic links, the village has received Turkish developmental assistance and funding.
 However, its Turkish links are not as strong as the nearby Turkish-populated village of Kouachra.
 In 1966 the village had a population of about 300 people, and it was famous for producing Akkar carpets, which were home-produced by the local women.